barty-s/windsurf-session-log/README.md

 - Home page: As a visiting user, I want be able to see a navigation bar with links to the various pages of the site.
 And I want to be directed to the sign in page quickly and easily.
 - About page: As a visiting user, I want to learn more about the app and it's purpose.
 And then be redirected to the sign up page quickly and easily.
-- Sign Up page: As a visiting user, I want to be able to fill in a sign up form quickly and easily.
+- Sign Up page: As a visiting user, I want to be able to fill in a sign up form quickly and easily, and receive confirmation that I have been successfully signed up.
-- Sign In page: As a visiting user, I want to be able to sign into the app quickly and easily.
+- Sign In page: As a visiting user, I want to be able to sign into the app quickly and easily, and receive confirmation that I have been successfully signed in.
-- My Sessions page: As a visiting user, I want to see a list of all the sessions I have logged so far.
+- My Sessions page: As a visiting user, I want to see a list of all the sessions I have logged so far and be able to log a new session quickly and easily.
-- Create Session page: As a visiting user, I want to fill in a form with all the details about my training session.
+- Create Session page: As a visiting user, I want to be able to fill in a form with all the details about my training session.
+I want to receive confirmation that my session has been logged successfully.
 - Session Detail page: As a visiting user, I want to be able to see the details I have logged about a particular training session.
 - Edit Session page: As a visiting user, I want to be able to fill in a form that will update any or all elements of a particular training session.
+And receive confirmation that my session has been updated successfully.
 - Delete Session page: As a visiting user, I want to able to confirm that I want to delete the selected training session.
+And I want to receive confirmation that the session has been deleted successfully.
 - Log Out page: As a visiting user, I want to be able to log out of my profile and return to the home page.
+And receive confirmation that I have been signed out successfully.

 ## Features